Dropbox Developer Platform

 Improve the speed of development cycles and code integration by creating a unified platform that consolidates all dev tools.
 Make it flexible and scalable to accommodate for future functionality.

-Establish an intuitive, user-centered and consistent experience by standardizing UI and interactions across tools and adhering to the Dropbox Design System visual language.
+Establish an intuitive, user-centered and consistent experience by enhancing information architecture, interactions and data display across tools and adhering to the Dropbox Design System visual language.

 My role